CQC Inspections; a practical guide to answering the CQC 5 key questions

 Are you well-led?

-As you will no doubt have gathered, the new inspection regime is even more patient focused than before.
-This means dental practices need to be proactive not re-active when meeting the needs of its service users.
+As you will no doubt have gathered, the CQC inspection regime is more patient-focused than ever before.
+This means dental practices need to be proactive, not re-active when meeting the needs of its service users.
 Every dental practice is different in terms of the treatment it provides, the community it serves and the patients it treats.
-This means the evidence you need to pass an inspection will be specific to your practice and the community it provides for.
-Whilst standard polices can be used with most things, such as health and safety, how you monitor and respond to patient needs will be unique to your practice.
+This means the evidence you need, within the CQC 5 key questions, to pass inspection will be specific to your practice and the community it provides for.
+Whilst standard policies can be used with most things, such as health and safety, how you monitor and respond to patient needs will be unique to your practice.

-With the new well led requirement, managers and supervisors also need to lead by example.
-Ensure you train all your staff, from receptionist to practice manager, on practice policies and procedures and record what training has been provided.
+With the new well-led requirement, managers and supervisors also need to lead by example.
+Ensure you train all your staff, from the receptionist to the practice manager, on practice policies and procedures and record what training has been provided.
 Remember your receptionist is the first point of contact at your practice, so they need to be just as well trained as the rest of your staff.
-We recommend during monthly staff meetings refresher training is given; many policies will not be used that regularly and this will ensure staff remember what their duties are.
+We recommend during monthly staff meetings refresher training is given on the CQC 5 standards; many policies will not be used that regularly and this will ensure staff remember what their duties are.

-More information on how to prepare before, during and after an inspection, in particular challenging an inspector’s findings, is also available in issue 23 of our dental bulletin.
+More information on how to prepare before, during and after a CQC inspection, in particular challenging an inspector’s findings, is also available in issue 23 of our dental bulletin.

 If you find this article interesting, please like, comment and share it!